 One such design is the superstreet intersection which allows for efficient movement of traffic, reducing delays by up to 90 percent compared to a conventional intersection.

-To meet the ever-increasing traffic demands projected for the State Route 4 Bypass corridor in Butler County, the Ohio Department of Transportation has incorporated the superstreet design at the highway’s intersections with Symmes, Tylersville and Hamilton Mason roads.
+To meet the ever-increasing traffic demands for the state Route 4 Bypass corridor in Butler County, ODOT District 8 implemented a superstreet design at the highway’s intersections with Symmes, Tylersville and Hamilton Mason roads.
+The first such project on the state highway system in Ohio, the SR 4 Superstreet opened to traffic in 2011.